Remembering Whitney Houston: 13 Things We Cannot Forget

 Whitney was one of music’s best-selling artists of all time, selling an estimated 170-200 million records.
 Astounding.
 To this day, she is the only person to ever release seven consecutive songs to reach the No. 1 spot on the Billboard Hot 100 chart.
 Nobody has come close to touching that.

 Despite her drug use, family and marital issues, Whitney had an amazing film career, starring in movies like Waiting To Exhale and, of course,The Bodyguard.
 With her iconic turn in the latter, Whitney also composed the soundtrack; “I Will Always Love You,” her seminal hit, is the best-selling song by a woman in music history.
 The soundtrack made Whitney the first artist to sell over a million copies of an album within a week.
 Additionally, the album was the #4 best-selling of all time; Whitney’s on that list as the top female artist.

 It’s incredible what she did with her work, and the legacy she left after her death.
-It’s unlikely that anyone will ever reach the level of success she conquered in her lifetime, and rightly so.
+It’s unlikely that anyone will ever reach the level of success she conquered in her lifetime, and rightfully so.
 Aside from music, her family was her life.
-Though she divorced husband Bobby Brown in 2007, it was clear that she was still fond of him.
-Bobbi Kristina was her pride and joy.
+Though she divorced husband Bobby Brown in 2007, it was clear that she was still fond of him and their child, Bobbi Kristina, was her pride and joy.
 Bobbi Kristina, who herself had a shocking death at the age of 22.
 We mourn them both.

 Here’s Whitney’s last performance before she died the very next day.

 In honor of the legendary life of one of the greatest performers in history, here are a few facts that you may or may not know.